IET Faraday Challenge Days

 By taking part in one of the IET run Faraday Challenge Days, your students will be eligible to receive a CREST Discovery Award from the British Science Association.
 CREST Discovery recognises quality STEM project work that is done over a short period of time (usually a day).
 It focuses on fun, teamwork and transferable skills.
 Like all CREST Awards, creativity, decision making, problem solving and communication are key to gaining a Discovery Award, as is putting projects in a real-world context.
 Students will need to complete a CREST Discovery passport explaining how they have completed the tasks during the Challenge Day and worked together as a team.
 Further details and payment can be organised through your local CREST coordinator.

-Click on the link below to see the full list of host schools taking part and to keep up to date with where your school is in our league table.
+Click on the link below to see the full list of host schools and the league tables for students and teachers!

 The 2013-14 season of Faraday Challenge Days involved over 2080 students with 171 schools taking part in venues throughout the UK.
 45 host schools took part, as well as 12 IET academic partner host universities and a 2 further events were held at the Science and Technology Facilities Council (STFC) laboratories in Warrington and Oxfordshire.